EugeneMunya/icp_thon/README.md

-DICOMchain an application which decentralize medical images and allows quick access and collaboration between hosipitals and clinics to run this application locally you must follow this steps
+DICOMchain an application which decentralize medical images and allows quick access and collaboration between hosipitals and clinics
+To run this application locally you must follow this steps

  - install the following in your machine https://demergent-labs.github.io/kybra/installation.html